dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When we point to obstacles we inhibit progress.
-When we offer solutions we advance.**
+**We can be who we are without the pleasures but we could not be who we are not without the hardships.**

-Simon Sinek
+Anonymous